Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

         > If running this step from a VM separate from your workstation, ensure the commit tag used to build the image matches the commit tag where `make deploy` is run.

+        > For local builds and CI builds without `RP_IMAGE_ACR` environment
+        > variable set, `make publish-image-*` targets will pull from
+        > `registry.access.redhat.com`.
+        > If you need to use Azure container registry instead due to security
+        > compliance requirements, modify the `RP_IMAGE_ACR` environment
+        > variable to point to `arointsvc` or `arosvc` instead.
+You will need
-        > Due to security compliance requirements, `make publish-image-*` targets pull from `arointsvc.azurecr.io`.
-You can either authenticate to this registry using `az acr login --name arointsvc` to pull the image, or modify the $RP_IMAGE_ACR environment variable locally to point to `registry.access.redhat.com` instead.
+        > authenticate to this registry using `az acr login --name arointsvc`
+        > to pull the images.

+        > If the push fails on error like `unable to retrieve auth token:
+        > invalid username/password: unauthorized: authentication required`,
+        > try to create `DST_AUTH` variable and login to the container
+        > registry (as explained in steps above) again.
+It will resolve the
+        > failure in case of an expired auth token.

         ```bash
         make publish-image-aro-multistage